 Chemo Skin Care Step 3: Bathe and cleanse your skin in a way that does not cause dryness during chemo.

 There is controversy among dermatologists and other skin care experts as to whether bathing is drying for skin.
 I’m sure you've seen the recommendation to limit bathing to 5 minutes or less.

 I disagree!
 When your skin is immersed or covered with water it soaks it up, which is the essence of skin hydration.

-The two key tricks to make your bath or shower therapeutically hydrating for your sensitive skin during chemo:
+There are two key tricks to make your bath or shower therapeutically hydrating for your sensitive skin during chemo:

-First, avoid hot water that can strip your natural skin oils (remember that hot water cleans greasy dishes better than warm water).
+- Avoid hot water that can strip your natural skin oils (remember that hot water cleans greasy dishes better than warm water).

-Second, apply moisturizer within the ‘Magic 3 Minutes’ after toweling skin dry.
+- Apply moisturizer within the 'Magic 3 Minutes' after toweling skin dry.
 This traps the water your skin soaks up during your bath or shower by preventing evaporation of the precious water that your skin just soaked up.

 - For your body, that means after every bath or shower (you may be able to skip your trunk if the skin is not prone to dryness).